hashicorp/terraform/website/source/docs/providers/google/index.html.markdown

 2. Under the "APIs & Auth" section, click "Credentials."

-3. Create a new OAuth client ID and select "Installed application" as the type of account.
-Once created, click the "Download JSON" button underneath the account.
-The file should start with "client\_secret".
-This is your _client secrets file_.

-4. Create a new OAuth client ID and select "Service account" as the type of account.
+3. Create a new OAuth client ID and select "Service account" as the type of account.
 Once created, a JSON file should be downloaded.
 This is your _account file_.